danomatika/ofxPd/README.md

 [OF github repository](https://github.com/openframeworks/openFrameworks)

-On Mac OSX, you will need to install Xcode from the Mac Developer Tools.
+On macOS, you will need to install Xcode from the Mac Developer Tools.

 On Linux, you can use the Makefile and/or Codeblocks project files (without the "_win" suffix).